lukemorton/lukemorton.co.uk/posts/2013-11-14-more-methods-more-problems.md

  - The more methods you write, the more code your application will have, the more the code, the more the bugs

-The OOP lot like to hide complexity in pretty looking objects with chainable fluid interfaces.
+The OOP lot like to hide complexity in pretty looking chainable fluid interfaces.
 That's an ironically complex solution for a problem aimed at reducing complexity.

-And I know what the magicians are saying, "an object with a few setters and getters is hardly complex."
+I know what the magicians are saying, "a class with a few setters and getters is hardly complex."

 Maybe not but I'm not buying your evil magic friend.
-You and your tempting object of tricks can stay away from my application party.
+You and your tempting class of tricks can stay away from my application party.

 [1]: /thoughts/2013-09-22-data-and-behaviour